 Address: Mosman NSW 2088

 Bilgola Beach is a rare find.
-Quiet and unspoilt, the beach is sort of a hidden spot at the bottom of a hill, behind an abundance of palm trees.
+Quiet and unspoilt, this shell beach in Sydney is sort of a hidden spot at the bottom of a hill, behind an abundance of palm trees.
 This makes it quite hard to access by public transport, but it is worth the effort.
 Some people even argue that it’s the most beautiful of the Northern Beaches!

 At the southern end, families can swim safely in the sea-water pool.
 The central section has stronger currents and big enough waves to surf on, and there are lifeguards on watch.
 As there are no shops by this beach, you can imagine how serene it would be to spend a lovely afternoon on your own enjoying the sun and sand here.